Creator: Katie McGrath

 - Fake Nationality: Her speciality.
 She hasn't actually played an Irish chararacter onscreen since The Roaring Twenties in 2008.
 In a 2012 interview she noted half jokingly, half ruefully that for some reason she was not believable as an Irish person.

-- Goth: In her earlier roles, most notably Vixen in The Roaring 20's.
+- Goth: In her earlier roles, most notably Harriet in Red Mist and Vixen in The Roaring 20's.
 Her character Kate in Dates also has elements of this.

 - Identical Stranger: Looks quite a lot like Jennifer Connelly in Creation.

-- Mistaken Nationality: She's Irish but because she works on British TV, nearly always plays British characters and her accent isn't familiar outside Ireland a lot of people think she's British.
+- Mistaken Nationality: She's Irish but because she works on British TV, nearly always plays British characters and her accent (noted as "Dublin Posh") isn't familiar outside Ireland a lot of people think she's British.

 - Name's the Same: This particular Katie McGrath is not married to J. J. Abrams.

-- Not Even Bothering with the Accent: Most of her roles though A Princess for Christmas sees her use an American accent.
+- Not Even Bothering with the Accent: Her earlier roles, and especially Merlin.
+However she seems to have transitioned out of this and most of her subsequent roles have her use a fake accent.
+A Princess for Christmas sees her use an American accent.

 - In Dates and (especially) Dracula she does adopt a full blown Brit accent.